blabla1337/skf-labs/kbid-173-remote-file-inclusion.md

 ![](.gitbook/assets/RFI5.png)

-{% hint style="success" %} Success!
+{% hint style="success" %}
+ Success!
 As we observed, we can include our own files through RFI.
+{% endhint %}

 ## Additional sources